JoinColony/colonyJS/docs/_Topics_ManagingPermissions.md

 ---
-title: Authority
+title: Managing Permissions
-section: Docs
+section: Topics
-order: 2
+order: 7
 ---

 In the current implementation of the colonyNetwork smart contracts, some events on-chain are not mediated by reputation scores as described in the [Whitepaper](https://colony.io/whitepaper.pdf).
 For now, certain actions within a colony that would ordinarily require some minimum reputation are assigned an "authority role".